Skip to main content

 • The process includes hitting your current clubs and using a launch monitor and other technology to track and store data.
 After evaluating your swing, I select one or two of the clubheads I have and allow you to hit them with several representative shafts.
 From this data, I use a computer program to select the optimum shaft for the selected clubhead.
 Additional weight may be added or removed to allow you to have optimum performance.

-• At Augusta Custom Clubs, we understand that cost is an important consideration when it comes to customizing your golf clubs.
+• At Augusta Custom Clubs and Swing Analysis, we understand that cost is an important consideration when it comes to customizing your golf clubs.
 Our pricing is competitive and tailored to each individual's specific needs and preferences, ensuring that you receive excellent value for your investment.
 Our team will work with you to create a custom club that fits your budget while meeting your playing requirements.
 We offer transparent pricing and a range of options, allowing you to personalize your clubs without breaking the bank.
 Visit us in Augusta for a consultation and let us help you find the perfect custom club at a price that suits you.

 • Have you ever purchased a club or set of clubs that the company "guaranteed" to add 20 yards to your drive, change your game, or help you sink more putts, only to be disappointed?